 Signing up for the Electronic Visa Update System is mandatory to enter the USA as a Chinese citizen.
 The EVUS system updates the credentials of a 10-year B1 or B2 US Visa holder into the electronic database.

-Registering with EVUS is a simple process and just requires the users to provide their personal details, passport information, and U.S. visa specifications.
+Enrolling in EVUS is a simple process and just requires the users to provide their personal details, passport information, and U.S. visa specifications.

 According to Chinese government policy, all RMB leaving the country needs to be scrutinized properly for tax purposes and to safeguard against money laundering.
 Therefore sending money from China to the United States via some of the more popular online transfer services is not always possible or easy to do.